© 2021 Gwen Dewar, Ph.D., all rights reserved

 So there’s no question that millions of people fit the medical definition, and many of these folks have serious problems.
 What’s less clear is causation.
 Do people diagnosed with ADHD represent a group affected by the same underlying causal mechanisms?
 Or is the population of ADHD patients a mixed bag?
 A collection of people who experience similar behavior problems for a variety of different reasons?

-If your definition of ADHD depends on identifying a single, underlying cause, then there is reason to doubt the existence of ADHD.
-The science isn't there, at least not yet.
-But if you take a less restrictive definition, the label captures a real phenomenon: People struggling with behavioral tendencies that put them at a disadvantage in the current cultural environment.
+If your definition of ADHD depends on identifying a single, underlying cause that explains the symptoms of everyone who gets diagnosed, then there is reason to doubt the existence of ADHD.
+The science isn’t there, at least not yet.

 For more reading on related topics related to ADHD in children, check out these research-based tips for helping children develop self-control and my articles about the psychological benefits of play and working memory in children.